r-rocha/jsPsych-in-Qualtrics/mkdocs/save-php.md

 ---

 ## Step 5.
-Adding the save function to the experiment HTML script
+Add the save function to the experiment HTML script

 The server side work is done.
 Now, you need to add scripts to send the result file when an experiment session is done.